DannyGuo06/Career_Sim/README.md

 ### Start a New Simulation
 Enter your character’s attributes (ambition, risk tolerance, career, location).
-This calls:
-POST /simulate

 ### Advance Years
 Each year, choose an action:
 - Promotion
 - Stay
 - Switch
-This calls:
-POST /advance

 Stats and narrative update accordingly.

 ### Branch a Timeline
 At any point, you can branch and explore an alternate future with a different career.
-This calls:
-POST /branch

 ### Compare Timelines
 Display two timelines side by side (original vs branch):
 GET /compare/{id1}/{id2}

 ---